contentful/contentful-cli/docs/boilerplate/README.md

 ## Usage
 ```
 Options:
-  --spaceId, -s  ID of the Space the boilerplate will be connecting to
+  --space-id, -s  ID of the Space the boilerplate will be connecting to
 ```

 ### Example